 6. Teach English to Children in China

 Voluntourism adventures like this one provide volunteers with a bevy of benefits.
-Volunteers provide children in China a strong educational foundation by teaching them English.
+Volunteers provide children in and around Shanghai, China a strong educational foundation by teaching them English.
 Volunteers themselves gain valuable experience working with children in a classroom environment.
-Volunteers are assigned to a Chinese kindergarten, grammar school, or special needs center, where days will be spent teaching English and developing fun educational games and activities.
+Volunteers are assigned to a Chinese kindergarten, grammar school, or special needs center.
+Days are spent teaching English and developing fun educational games and activities.
 Shared accommodations are provided for all volunteers, and free time can be spent enjoying the surrounding region.

 7. Spend Time With Children

 Africa, Asia, Europe, South America

 If spending time with children is what you envision your voluntourism experience to entail, then this adventure offered by Projects Abroad may be just what you’re looking for.
 Volunteers spend their days working in a kindergarten or daycare center for children from disadvantaged areas.
 Days are spent caring for young children, organizing games, and generally supporting the safe care of children.
 Volunteers can choose to take on this childcare project in a variety of countries throughout Asia, Africa, and Eastern Europe.